berlino/berlino.github.io/_pages/about.md

 :man_technologist:  I am a final-year PhD student at the University of Edinburgh, advised by [Ivan Titov](http://ivan-titov.org/) and [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/index.php).

-During my PhD, I primarily focus on addressing several generalization challenges that arise in executable semantic parsing (e.g., text-to-SQL parsing), namely *domain generalization, learning from weak supervision and systematic generalization*, with methodologies of **latent discrete structure learning** and **specialized learning objectives** (e.g., meta-learning).
+During my PhD, I primarily focus on addressing several generalization challenges that arise in executable semantic parsing (e.g., text-to-SQL parsing), namely *domain generalization, learning from weak supervision and systematic generalization*, based on methodologies of **latent discrete structure learning** and **specialized learning objectives** (e.g., meta-learning).

 Currently, I am interested in exploring similar challenges in related tasks such as machine translation, and extending the methodologies to them.
 Prior to my PhD, I worked on structured prediction such as nested entity recognition.

 :wave: Free feel to reach out if you'd like to chat!